pretix/pretix-docs/docs/guides/payment/paypal.md

 PayPal is one of the many options for handling payments within pretix.
 Stripe allows handling payments via the following methods: real-time payment via PayPal account, "Buy Now Pay Later" via PayPal account, SEPA direct debit, and alternative payment methods such as SOFORT, giropay, iDEAL and others.
-This article is going to tell you how to connect to your PayPal account and use it to receive payments via pretix.
+This article tells you how to connect to your PayPal account and use it to receive payments via pretix.

 ## Prerequisites